gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 Here are some reasons to connect your Particle Photon directly to Azure.

-1. Azure IoT Central is perfect if you limited skills, time, or budget to bring an idea to life.
+1. Azure IoT Central is perfect if you have limited development skills, time, or budget to bring an idea to life.

     ![iot central](docs/iot-central.png)